Meet the Research Computing Group

 Anita has over 35 years of experience supporting clients at UD including high-performance computing (HPC) since 2011.
 She is vital in making HPC a transparent resource for advances in research computing.
 As a Campus Champion, Anita seeks to assist researchers in understanding available resources as well as assisting with cluster computing technical questions and problems.
 She is a key component in planning, testing, documenting and training for all clusters.
 Anita has a BA and Master’s in Computer and Information Sciences, Master’s in Information Systems and Technology Management and a certificate in Analytics: Optimizing Big Data — all from the University of Delaware.

 Lead Geospatial Information Consultant

-Olena has been working with GIS for 13 years.
+Olena has been working with GIS since 2002.
 She supports the UD Geospatial Research community as a technological leader and consultant.
 Her experience includes database and back-end management and extensive experience in administrating ArcGIS data.
 Olena has over 6 years experience teaching geospatial courses at Esri.
-Olena most recently worked as a Senior Geospatial Engineer for the Booz Allen Hamilton, National Guard Bureau, before joining the Research Computing Staff at UD.
-She has an M.A. in Geography from Western Michigan University with GIS specialization.
+Prior to joining the Research Computing Staff at UD in 2015, Olena worked as a Senior Geospatial Engineer for Booz Allen Hamilton at National Guard Bureau.
+She has a M.S. in Geography/Teacher of Geography from Chernivtsi National University, Ukraine and a M.A. in Geography/GIS from Western Michigan University, USA.